zikunye2/cold_start_to_improve_market_thickness_simulation/README.md

 <a id='general-info'></a>
 ## General Info
-This project contains the code (as Jupyter Notebooks) and data inputs of the simulation system of the paper [Ye et al. (2022)](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3702786).
+This simulation part contains the code (as Jupyter Notebooks) and data inputs of the simulation system of the paper [Ye et al. (2022)](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3702786).
 The goal of releasing the code and data is to help interested scholars get deeper understanding on the operational details of the online advertising system, and the implementation of the single- and two-sided experiments studied in [Ye et al. (2022)](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3702786).

 <a id='files'></a>
 ## Files